-Students may not play on the school grounds before or after school without parental supervision, since staff supervision is not provided.
-In the morning, students should wait calmly at their entrance until a staff member admits them into the building.

-Students are expected to go home after school.
+- Students may not play on the school grounds before or after school without parental supervision, since staff supervision is not provided. - Students are expected to go home after school.
 Only students directly supervised by an adult guardian are allowed to play on the playground immediately following dismissal.
 We would like students to go home and check in after school.
 They may come back to the school playground at 4:15 PM if they would like.